richardsdev/11tyParcel/src/index.md

 ## Test

-Still ironing out the kinks, but it works kinda...
+Kinks ironed out for the npm scripts